 • Allow the beans to soak in filtered water overnight.

-• In the cooler months, you can leave the beans in the colander, continuing to moisten them with filtered water twice daily.
+• In the cooler months, you can leave the beans in the colander and continue to moisten them with filtered water twice daily.
 They should sprout within four days.
 If not, they are not fresh.
 As stated above, you can try to cook them, but they may not soften because they are not fresh.

 • Once the beans have sprouted, they are ready to cook.